anugya267/End-to-End-Airbnb-Data-Analysis-Using-Python-SQL-Power-BI-/README.md

 This project performs a complete end-to-end data analysis pipeline to extract meaningful business insights from Airbnb listing data.

+This project demonstrates a complete end-to-end Data Analytics workflow from raw data loading to business insights presentation.

+The objective of this project is to:

+- Load and explore a real-world dataset using Python

+- Perform data cleaning and Exploratory Data Analysis (EDA)

+- Run advanced SQL queries using PostgreSQL / MySQL / SQL Server

+- Build an interactive Power BI dashboard

+- Generate a structured analytical report

+- Present insights using a professional PowerPoint (Gamma AI)

+This project highlights strong skills in data analysis, SQL querying, visualization, and business storytelling.

 ## 🏢 Business Context